 Bottom line, if you’re looking for the better overall prep course, there’s no question Princeton Review is the winner.

 The Princeton Review GRE prep package is just more robust than Magoosh at the end of the day.

 With that said, Magoosh is still a great GRE prep option.
 If you’re working with a limited budget and can’t afford to splurge on a course from Princeton, Magoosh is likely the best budget prep option on the market.

 Which GRE prep course is better - Princeton Review or Magoosh?

 In our opinion, the Princeton Review GRE prep course is better than its Magoosh counterpart.
-With that said, the Magoosh GRE prep course is better suited for students working with a limited budget.
+The depth of Princeton’s coursework simply can’t be matched by Magoosh.
+With that said, the Magoosh GRE prep course is well-suited for students working with a limited budget.

 Which GRE prep course is more affordable - Princeton Review or Magoosh?

 The GRE prep course offered by Magoosh is considerably cheaper than Princeton Review.
 However, Princeton Review does offer a more robust study package for students.